ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 .. todo:: Add information/organize for ATM, ATMW, S2S, S2SW, CDEPS

 This file contains  information about the various NEMS components  and their run sequence.
 The active  components for a particular model configuration  are given in the *EARTH_component_list*.
-For each active component, the model name, compute tasks assigned to each component are given.
+For  each active component,  the model name  and compute tasks  assigned to the component are given.
 A  specific component might  also require additional configuration  information to be present.
 The *runSeq* describes the order and time intervals  over which one or  more component models integrate  in time.
 Additional *attributes*, if present, provide additional configuration of the model components when coupled with the CMEPS mediator.

 For the ATM application, since it consists of a single component, the *nems.configure* is simple and does not need to be changed.
-A sample of the file contents is below:
+A sample of the file contents is shown below:

 .. code-block:: console